-Ever since I was a younger, I looked forward to being a whole grown ass woman, more than I ever looked forward to being a wife.
-In fact, a few years ago when I did get married, the one area I struggled in was the idea of partnership and teamwork.
+Ever since I was younger, I looked forward to being a whole grown-ass woman, more than I ever looked forward to being a wife.
+In fact, a few years ago when I did get married, the one area I struggled with was the idea of partnership and teamwork.
 Those first few months of marriage as we faced our new lives as a married couple, not to mention embarking on parenthood for the first time as well, were a constant tug-of-war in which my husband had to repeatedly remind me that I didn't have to take on every responsibility.
-Until then, I hadn't realized how often I assumed I had to foot the bill for dinner, drive our daughter to appointments, or even wash the dishes every night until he would chime in with, "You know you don't always have to do everything yourself."

 Up until then, I had always associated help with dependency, but it was exhausting me in the process.
-I soon realized having help is a good thing when it comes from a place of love and a genuine desire to want to make someone's else's life a little easier.
+I soon realized having help is a good thing when it comes from a place of love and a genuine desire to make someone else's life a little easier.
 But asking for help doesn't have to equal waiting for a hero, and actor Will Smith recently shared some thoughts that shed light on the difference.

-In the video, Smith reflects on a conversation he had with wife Jada some time ago in which he asked what was the biggest revelation she had about love.
+In the video, Smith reflects on a conversation he had with his wife Jada some time ago in which he asked what was the biggest revelation she had about love.
 The Girls Trip star responded, "You can't make a person happy."

-Smith goes on to unpack this idea, basically saying that happiness is an individual pursuit, and that when people enter a relationship thinking it will magically solve all of their problems or fill pre-existing voids, they set their unions up for failure.
+Smith goes on to unpack this idea, basically saying that happiness is an individual pursuit and that when people enter a relationship thinking it will magically solve all of their problems or fill pre-existing voids, they set their unions up for failure.
 The star of Netflix's Bright says it's because many fall into the "false romantic concept" that marriage is about completion or two people becoming one (I blame Tom Cruise's iconic line in that damn Jerry Maguire movie.)

-Smith says over the course of their twenty-year marriage, they both realized that marriage was less about traveling in the same car together as much it was riding beside another along the same road:
+Smith says over the course of their twenty-year marriage, they both realized that marriage was less about traveling in the same car together as much it was riding beside one another along the same road:

 "What we realized was that we were two completely separate people on two completely separate individual journeys and that we were choosing to walk our separate journeys together."